-But why, when Ireland was then a province of the largest and richest empire in human history so far, was it not possible to bring in food from the plentiful supplies elsewhere in the world?

-In fact in 1845 the Tory Prime Minister Peel did (quietly) make a start on setting up stockpiles of Indian corn to cope with the food shortages.
-In and Co, to strike down the ungrateful Irish with Malthus' "one mighty blow".
+But why, when Ireland was then a province of the largest and richest empire in human history so far, was it not possible to bring in food from the plentiful supplies elsewhere in the world? of God according to Russell and Co, to strike down the ungrateful Irish with Malthus' "one mighty blow".